-Since finding Tian Tian, I have him in two poses on my desk – in one he is pointing to the sky, and in the other standing reflectively, hands in pockets.
+Since finding Tian Tian, I have him in two poses on my desk – in one he is pointing to the sky, and in the other, he is standing reflectively, hands in pockets.
 For me, these two characteristics embody a large part of the creative process: observation, inquiry and reflection.

 In the book Hamlet’s Blackberry, the journalist William Powers writes about the conundrum of what it means to be digitally connected and argues that one thing that our hyperconnectivity risks is depth.
 Powers writes that what distinguishes the great artists, thinkers and leaders in history is “what they did with their intelligence, the depth they reached in their thought and brought to bear in their work.”
 It is a combination of ‘knowledge’, ‘reflection’ and ‘doing’ that has led to their significant contributions to the world.

 In the professional world, ‘knowledge’ and ‘doing’ run parallel with each other.
-In my work, with campaigns we are always presenting rationales and conceptualizations because this is what gets presented to the client.
+In my work with campaigns, we are always presenting rationales and conceptualisations because this is what gets presented to the client.
 This is what everyone sees, and therefore it bears the most importance.
 But no sees the contemplation involved and therefore reflection is counted as secondary; an inconvenient time expense, a blip in the process.
 Who really cares what you think?
 It’s what you know and what you do that matters, right?

 I’m afraid to say that you can get away in life living according to that method and probably do quite well for yourself.
 We are a superficial society and in our careers, it’s the outcome that matters.
 Most people don’t have the time to inquire any further, or are generally disinterested.
 But the richness of human ideas and experiences come from that tangled mental and emotional process.
 To quote Danny Yung:

 “Creativity is the most important energy that can be generated from critical thinking.
 Likewise, creativity also leads to critical thinking.”